 [Article 12bis, §1, paragraph 1 of the Law of 15 December 1980]

-Foreign nationals who wish to come to Belgium to live with their family must apply in person for a family reunification visa at the Belgian diplomatic or consular post responsible for their place of residence.
+Foreign nationals who wish to come to Belgium to live with their family must apply in person for a family reunification visa at the Belgian embassy or consulate general responsible for their place of residence.

 The list of Belgian embassies and consulates is published on the FPS Foreign Affairs site (www.diplomatie.belgium.be).